michaelwangcode/2-player-wordle/README.md

 ## Installation

-To install the app, download the app and install the dependencies using the `npm i` command in the terminal.
+To install the program, download the app and install the dependencies using the `npm i` command in the terminal.

 Navigate to the server folder by typing `cd server` and then `npm start`.